Museum restoration project

 Image gallery

 In the spring of 2023, we were delighted to be granted just under £735,000 of MEND project funding from Arts Council England which will be supported by further funding from Waverley Borough Council, Farnham Town Council and Farnham & District Museum Society to conserve and repair the façade.
-The works are set to begin later this summer and will run until summer 2025.
+The works are set to begin in early 2025 and will run until 2026.

 Throughout this period the museum will remain open and there will be a number of community engagement and conservation open days where you can meet the conservators and learn more about their work.